KhoaDao03/4521-Group13/README.md

 ## Libraries Used:
-- MYSQL: For database management.
+- MySQL: For database management.
 - Flask: A micro web framework for Python, used to construct and manage the web application's server-side.
 It handles URL routing, HTTP requests, and the rendering of HTML templates.
     + render_template: Utilized to render HTML templates.
     + flash: Used to display flash messages to the user.